sharlq/REST_CRUD_API/README.md

   this API is use to interact with mongodb to create , read , update and delete data

-  if you want to test the site the user schemas is
+  if you want to test the site the user schema is

   ```ruby
    firstName: {